OptimusFaber/HWDR/README.md

 ### Dataset Generation

 A new dataset of 20,000 images was created by combining the [Handwritten Digits Dataset (Not in MNIST)](https://www.kaggle.com/datasets/jcprogjava/handwritten-digits-dataset-not-in-mnist) with the [Touching Digits Dataset](https://web.inf.ufpr.br/vri/databases/touching-digits/).
 A script was developed to overlay digits from both datasets onto images, simulating complex scenes with multiple digits.
+Additionally, a separate handwritten digits dataset was used to introduce background noise, as I noticed that without this, the model was overly sensitive to non-digit elements (e.g., random shapes or patterns).
+Letters were not labeled as a separate class.

 Below is an example from the Touching Digits dataset: